Configuration¶

 - String (path)

-This must be set to the path on disk where the private SSH key is stored.
+This must be set to the path on disk where the private SSH keys are stored.
+Each resource must have its own signing key, named identically to the resource ID in

 - Type: